wesone/woltage/README.md

 `async scheduleCommand(executeAt: Date, commandInfo: CommandInfo, aggregateId: string, payload: any, context?: any): Promise<any>`

 To execute a [command](#command) of an aggregate at a specific time in the future.
 If the optional `context` parameter was provided, it will be added to the context parameter of the command.
-For this to work a `scheduler` must be provided via
+For this to work a `scheduler` must be provided via [config](#config).

 ### executeQuery